 Focus On The Reader

-As I mentioned recently in – 7 Blogging Tips You Can Apply Today – point number 5 stated you should write as if you are talking to one person.
+As I mentioned in – 7 Blogging Tips You Can Apply Today – point number 5 stated you should write as if you are talking to one person.
 This applies to headlines as well.

 Often a well placed “You” or “Your” into a headline will make it more personal and more attention grabbing because it speaks directly to the reader.
 Teach people how to improve their life (as in YOUR life) and they will pay a lot more attention.